m-lab/jostler/USAGE.md

 ### JSON Schema for Measurement Data

-A JSON schema is a JSON array that contains nested column definitions.
+A [JSON schema is a JSON array][schemadoc] that contains nested column definitions.
 Every column definition must include:

 * The column's name, e.g. "latitude".